janghyunnoh/scCap/README.md

 ### 1.5.
 Tutorial (Optional)

 To help users quickly understand the full **scCap** pipeline, we provide a lightweight tutorial dataset and a ready-to-run bash script.
-This optional tutorial reproduces the full workflow — **Preprocessing** → **Clustering** → **Prediction** — on a small demo dataset.
+This optional tutorial reproduces the full workflow **Preprocessing → Clustering → Prediction** on a small demo dataset.

 Download the [tutorial dataset](https://drive.google.com/drive/folders/1iOvqZRoR9JT3GLmGMcsBxiKx313M-BGy?usp=drive_link) and place it inside the `./tutorial/data`.
-> The dataset is a compact version of the COVID dataset, designed to demonstrate the entire scCap pipeline in a simplified setting.
+> The tutorial dataset is a small **derived subset** of the COVID dataset, provided for demonstration only, **and is not the original full dataset used in our experiments.**

 Once the dataset is placed, you can either start from **Preprocessing** and run each stage step by step, or execute the entire pipeline in one go using the provided bash script: